-If you have invested or are in the process of investing in an enterprise in the United States, and you want to enter the country to develop and direct the enterprise, you may be eligible for an investor visa, also known as a treaty investor visa or an E-2 visa.
+If you have invested or are in the process of investing in an enterprise in the United States, and you want to enter the country to develop and direct the enterprise, you may be eligible for an investor visa or visa for entrepreneurs, also known as a treaty investor visa or an E-2 visa.
 There are several eligibility requirements pertaining to the investor, the enterprise, and the investment itself.
 The eligibility and application requirements are detailed below.

 To qualify for an E-2 visa, you must be a national of a country with which the United States maintains a treaty of commerce and navigation.
 Currently, this applies to about 80 countries; the current list can be found here: U.S. Department of State’s Treaty Countries.
 If the investment is coming from a partnership or corporate entity, the business and at least 50 percent of its owners must have the nationality of the treaty country.